Detailed Explanation of Component Decorator Identifiers

 read: string = "";

-// Data checking mechanism
+// Data validation mechanism

 @property(String)